Reclaim disk space by obliterating files

 If certain files and their history are no longer in use, you might want to recover disk space on the central server.
 You can do one of the following:

-- Move them into an archive depot by using the
+- Move them into an archive depot A special depot into which versioned files (also known as archive files) can be transferred.
+See also 'depot'. by using the

 p4 archive

 command.
-If you later decide you want to use those file and recover their history, use thep4 restore
+If you later decide you want to use those files and recover their history, use thep4 restore

 command. - Permanently delete the files by using the